It is an injury that can occur in any part of the body due to the mechanical effect of an external agent or object that occurs abruptly or violently.

 In the case of a deep wound, a compress should be placed on the wound and waterproofed with a fixed plastic with adhesive arranged in the window, leaving the lower edge free to function as an escape valve for the air that accumulates inside the thorax.

-It results from road accidents, sports accidents, falls (blunt trauma) or from knives or firearms (open trauma).
+It results from road accidents, sports accidents, falls (blunt trauma), knives, or firearms (open trauma).

-The injuries caused are varied from fracture of the bones of the basin, rupture of hollow organs, fracture of solid organs or rupture of the diaphragm with invasion of the abdominal organs in the rib cage.
+The injuries caused are varied from fracture of the bones of the basin, rupture of hollow organs, fracture of solid organs, or rupture of the diaphragm with the invasion of the abdominal organs in the rib cage.

-Alert for emergency services is essential, early arrival at the hospital for surgical intervention is essential.
+Alert for emergency services is essential, and early arrival at the hospital for surgical intervention is necessary.
 The rescuer should inspect and palpate the abdomen.
-In case of injury, a dressing should be made and in case of the presence of penetrating objects, they should never be removed, but rather immobilized.
+In case of injury, a dressing should be made, and in case of the presence of penetrating objects, they should never be removed but rather immobilized.

-In case of evisceration (exit of viscera) the correct attitude is not to move and cover with compresses moistened in physiological saline, do not give anything to drink and monitor vital functions while waiting for transport to the hospital.
+In evisceration (exit of viscera), the correct attitude is not to move and cover with compresses moistened in physiological saline, do not give anything to drink, and monitor vital functions while waiting for transport to the hospital.

-The most common traumas affect both the skin, producing wounds that can be cutting or perforating, as well as the deeper tissues causing bruises, contusions, stretching, wear of the muscles, ligaments or even fractures.
+The most common traumas affect both the skin, producing wounds that can be cut or perforating, as well as the deeper tissues causing bruises, contusions, stretching, wear of the muscles, ligaments, or even fractures.

-Treatment of patients with any type of trauma begins prior to their arrival at the hospital or emergency room.
-Basic first aid measures and wound care are of great importance in stabilizing the victim.
+Treatment of patients with any trauma begins before they arrive at the hospital or emergency room.
+Basic first aid measures and wound care are essential in stabilizing the victim.

-These measures are put into practice by professionals such as firefighters and paramedics, however, anyone who has some type of training in this regard can help the victim.
+These measures are put into practice by professionals such as firefighters and paramedics.
+However, anyone who has some training in this regard can help the victim.

-First aid for a trauma patient is as follows: assess the state of consciousness and the airways, check if the person is breathing and check the pulse, control bleeding through direct compression on the injured blood vessel and limit movements towards avoiding the appearance of possible fractures present.
+The first aid for a trauma patient is as follows: assess the state of consciousness and the airways, check if the person is breathing and check the pulse, control bleeding through direct compression on the injured blood vessel, and limit movements to avoid the appearance of possible fractures present.

-Within a hospital several interventions are performed to maintain the life of the individual, existing injuries are evaluated and diagnosed.
+Within a hospital, several interventions are performed to maintain the individual’s life; existing injuries are evaluated and diagnosed.